Ship: History

+For most of history, transport by ship – provided there is a feasible route – has generally been cheaper, safer and faster than making the same journey on land.
+Only the coming of railways in the middle of the 19th century and the growth of commercial aviation in the second half of the 20th century have changed this principle.
+This applied equally to sea crossings, coastal voyages and use of rivers and lakes.

+Examples of the consequences of this include the large grain trade in the Mediterranean during the classical period.
+Cities such as Rome were totally reliant on the delivery by sailing and human powered (oars) ships of the large amounts of grain needed.
+It has been estimated that it cost less for a sailing ship of the Roman Empire to carry grain the length of the Mediterranean than to move the same amount 15 miles by road.
+Rome consumed about 150,000 tons of Egyptian grain each year over the first three centuries AD.

+Until recently, it was generally the case that ships were the most advanced representations of the technology available to the societies that produced them.

 Prehistory and antiquity

 Asian developments

 The earliest attestations of ships in maritime transport in Mesopotamia are model ships, which date back to the 4th millennium BC.
-In archaic texts in Uruk, Sumer, the ideogram for "ship" is attested, but in the inscriptions of the kings of Lagash, ships were first mentioned in connection to maritime trade and naval warfare at around 2500–2350 BCE.
+In archaic texts in Uruk, Sumer, the ideogram for "ship" is attested, but in the inscriptions of the kings of Lagash, ships were first mentioned in connection to maritime trade and naval warfare at around 2500–2350 BC.

 Austronesian peoples originated in what is now Taiwan.
 From here, they took part in the Austronesian Expansion.
 Their distinctive maritime technology was integral to this movement and included catamarans and outriggers.
-It has been deduced that they had sails some time before 2000 BCE.
+It has been suggested that they had sails some time before 2000 BC.
 Their crab claw sails enabled them to sail for vast distances in open ocean.
 From Taiwan, they rapidly colonized the islands of Maritime Southeast Asia, then sailed further onwards to Micronesia, Island Melanesia, Polynesia, and Madagascar, eventually colonizing a territory spanning half the globe.

-Austronesian rigs were distinctive in that they had spars supporting both the upper and lower edges of the sails (and sometimes in between).
-The sails were also made from woven leaves, usually from pandan plants.
+Austronesian sails were made from woven leaves, usually from pandan plants.
 These were complemented by paddlers, who usually positioned themselves on platforms on the outriggers in the larger boats.
 Austronesian ships ranged in complexity from simple dugout canoes with outriggers or lashed together to large edge-pegged plank-built boats built around a keel made from a dugout canoe.
 Their designs were unique, evolving from ancient rafts to the characteristic double-hulled, single-outrigger, and double-outrigger designs of Austronesian ships.